LongForWisdom/mips/MIP23/mip23.md

 * Domain Facilitator Removal Criteria - A list of the criteria under which a Domain Facilitator should be removed.
 * Domain Facilitator List - A list of Domain Facilitators within this Domain.
 * Domain Contributors List - A list of Domain Contributors within this Domain.
-* Facilitator Onboarding Process Component - A component that allows for the onboarding of a Domain Facilitator within this domain.
+* Facilitator Onboarding Component - A process component that allows for the onboarding of a Domain Facilitator within this domain.
-* Facilitator Offboarding Process Component - A component that allows for the offboarding of a Domain Facilitator within this domain.
+* Facilitator Offboarding Component - A process component that allows for the offboarding of a Domain Facilitator within this domain.

 ---